 Support must be available for staff who feels they need it.
 Initially this should be provided by the Form Tutors and Teachers.
 More serious incidents will involve the SLT.
 A member of staff is 'on call' at any time should the need arise.
 It may be beneficial for a senior member of staff to work in the classroom alongside other teachers.
 Ways to support staff experiencing difficulties with children should be discussed by the SLT with their Line Manager.
+Staff may also be asked to observe other teachers behaviour management in the classroom in order to adopt successful strategies and improve their own classroom management.
 Regular CPD on behaviour and attendance is provided, particularly to new staff who are appointed to the school as part of the induction process, so that consistency is maintained.